“Order CDs . Spotify

 Fire 《火》－ Jin Zhang張進 (2007)

-The piece takes inspiration from a major fire that burned Nanaimo Chinatown to the ground in 1960.
+The piece is inspired by the stories of a major fire that burned Nanaimo Chinatown to the ground in 1960.
 Fire also represents struggle, hardship and the opportunity for regeneration and rebirth.
 The Orchid Ensemble commissioned this piece for its 2007 production “Triaspora”.

 No Rush 《緩》－ Jin Zhang張進（2000）

 Written in three sections, this work is an exploration of contrasts, moving between tenderness and strength, forcefulness and tranquility.
-The piece was commissioned by Orchid Ensemble with a Canada Council grant.
+The Orchid Ensemble commissioned this piece with the support of the Canada Council for the Arts.